CW: medical examinations, surgery, bullying, transphobia.

 To my mind this political dimension—how resistance is built in—is a reassuring guide to life, similar to Katharine Jenkins’ norm-relevancy idea.
 A critical gender kind gives ideas for how to act and norm-relevancy provides clues for how to decode social structures and feelings.
 The two seem to complement each other.

-I feel trans non-binary, on more radical days genderqueer too.
-I don’t ask for much.
-I just want to be recognised as non-binary in all areas of society from passport office to public toilet and be addressed using the pronouns they/them.
+I am trans nonbinary.
+I don’t ask for much: using my name and pronouns would suffice in most settings.
+I want to be recognised as nonbinary in all areas of society from passport office to public toilet.
 I don’t want to be told to “man up”.
-I don’t want it to raise eyebrows if I choose to wear an item of clothing from a binary I wasn’t socialised to be.
+I don’t want it to raise eyebrows if I choose to wear an item of clothing from a binary I wasn’t assigned or socialised to be.
 I am aware of the privilege I have of passing as male in many dominant spaces.
-I also feel a collective responsibility to open myself to harassment (and potentially worse) as part of an act of genderqueer resistance.
-It’s scary, but I am excited to learn more about what it means to be non-binary (X Marks The Spot, curated by Theo Hendrie, was massively helpful) and to experiment with different ways of expressing my identity.
+I also feel a collective responsibility to open myself to harassment as part of an act of genderqueer resistance.
+It’s scary at times, but I am excited to learn more about other people’s experiences of being nonbinary (X Marks The Spot, curated by Theo Hendrie, was massively helpful) and to experiment with different ways of expressing my identity.

-Thanks Galina, Katharine, and Nine for incredibly helpful discussion on these topics.
+Thanks Galina, Katharine, Meg, and Nine for incredibly helpful discussion on these topics.